hsrai/Advanced-Solid-Mechanics/Files/Introduction/Introduction.md

 In conclusion, solid mechanics is a fundamental subject in the field of engineering that is concerned with the study of the behavior of solid materials under different types of stress and strain.
 The subject finds applications in a wide range of industries, including civil engineering, aerospace engineering, and mechanical engineering, and it is essential for the design and analysis of structures and machines.
 With the increasing use of computational methods in solid mechanics, the field is likely to continue to evolve and play an important role in the development of new materials and technologies.

-## Introduction

-Elasticity is the property of a material that enables it to return to its original shape and size after being subjected to a force.
-Elasticity is an important concept in engineering, as it allows us to predict how materials will behave under different types of stress.

 ## Displacement

 Displacement is the change in position of a point in a solid body due to the